fourtimes/Docker/Basic_commands.md

 # Delete all containers using the following command:
 docker rm -f $(docker ps -a -q)

+# to view all the logs of the container
+docker logs (containerName)

 # Delete all volumes using the following command:
 docker volume rm $(docker volume ls -q)